Recreation

 I've always promoted people developing HOBBIES, MEANINGFUL ACTIVITIES and FRIENDSHIPS, all of which I believe are invaluable in so many ways, and one leads to the other.
 I have great friends I've met through my hobbies, and some great hobbies I've taken on after learning about and experiencing the hobbies of my friends.
 My oldest lifelong friend played halfway decent guitar for a 16 y.o., and I took fairly decent photos at that time for our school newspaper, yearbook and my own hobby.
 Over the years, he hardly picked up his guitar, but became a great photographer as a side job to being a professional registered nurse.
 I sold my darkroom and guitar, music & performing became the biggest hobby and passion of my life.

 My friend Mark from Chicago got me into whitewater canoeing.
 My friend Tom from Poynette got me into backpacking and rock climbing.
 While trying wallyball (volleyball played on a racquetball court, using the walls extensively) when I first moved to Michigan, I met three friends I'm still close to 30 years later.
 One of those, my friend Rick, I got into rock climbing and whitewater canoeing.
-I've met countless people through my guitar/music, including my pottery instructor/friend, Tim, whom I introduced (along with over a half dozen other friends) to homebrewing, as he helped me improve my pottery techniques.
+I've met countless people through my guitar/music, including my pottery instructor/friend, Tim, who helped me greatly improve my pottery techniques.
+One point here is that friends, hobbies & interests are the spice of life, are vehicles to making new friends, and that actively involved friends often lead / turn each other onto awesome new passions & interests.

 WOODWORKING